 Squamous Cell Carcinoma – This type of skin cancer appears as pink or red patches or scaly flesh colored to pink-red plaques on sun-damaged skin.
 These lesions are usually located on the scalp, face, arms, legs, and hands.
 Superficial lesions on the body can be treated by electrodessication and cautery while deeper lesions can be treated by surgical excision.
 Squamous cell carcinomas on the scalp, face, and hands are best treated by Mohs’ surgery, done by a specialist outside of New Bloom Dermatology.

-Skin cancer is one of the most preventable types of cancers in the United States.
-Exposure to ultraviolet (UV) rays from outdoor sun exposure and tanning beds is the leading risk factor for the development of skin cancers.
-Genetics also play a role in the development of skin cancer, especially on the non sun-exposed areas of the body in all skin types.
 Each year, there are millions of reported cases of skin cancer in the United States.
 According to the American Academy of Dermatology, one in five Americans will develop skin cancer in their lifetime.
 The Skin Cancer Foundation recommends annual skin cancer screenings.
 While basal cell carcinomas (BCCs) usually remain localized, squamous cell carcinomas (SCCs), especially on the head and neck, have the capacity to spread to other localized areas over time.
 Melanomas, especially if left undiagnosed and untreated, have the capacity to spread to other organs and can be fatal.
 Patients with a prior history of melanoma are advised to have skin cancer screenings every three to six months while patients with BCCs or SCCs are recommended to have skin cancer screenings every six months within the first five years of diagnosis, as there is an increased risk of subsequent skin cancers after the initial diagnosis.

 During the skin cancer screening at New Bloom Dermatology, a board certified dermatologist will review your medical history, prior history of sunburns and tanning booth use, and family history of skin cancer.
 Patients are checked from head to toe for any concerning lesions.
 A dermatoscope will be used to help magnify these areas for better visualization.
 If any moles or growths are suspicious for skin cancer, the dermatologist will recommend a skin biopsy for further examination.
 The risk of any skin biopsy includes bleeding, infection, scarring, and recurrence of the lesion.
 The skin sample is sent to the pathology lab and the results are issued within ten to fourteen days.
 The dermatologist will then review the results and discuss treatment options.